 California Objective 43: Government and Law – Environment

-Level 3 ESOL – Integrated Skills (Class size: 28 students with about ½ new to the class and the rest continuing students)
+Level 3 ESOL – Integrated Skills (Class size: 63 students in two classes with about 3/4 new to EL Civics and the rest continuing students)

 Competency Area: Government and Law – Environment

 Language and Literacy Objective: Identify environmental problems and recognize appropriate steps for resolution.

 Crossroads Cafe - Episode # 3 Worlds Apart (will be used later)

 Background: For the 2007-8 school year, we decided to focus on the environment.
 During Fall term our class looked at energy use, particularly electricity, but also at other energy sources such as natural gas, oil, and gasoline.
 Winter term looked at the use of water in our community.

 Current term: Spring term (Spring 2008) we are focusing on food, where it comes from, and how our food choices affect the process of global warming that is occuring.

 CASAS Objective and Activities: Describe the problem of global warming orally and in written form

 Activity 1: To enhance listening and understanding